DISCLOSURE: This post most likely has affiliate links. If you like reading legal jargon my disclosure policy is here.

 Make sure you have your local grocery stores weekly circular bookmarked.
 Often times stores will offer deals like buy 5 packages of a product and get a free rotisserie chicken.

 A rotisserie chicken can be dinner and leftovers for a few days.
 Here’s the trick.
-Make sure that you will use and enjoy the 5 packages of a product.
+Make sure that you will use and enjoy the 5 packages of a product you purchase with it.

 These types of deals can save you a load of money.
 You want to make sure that you plan your meals around sales like these too.

 Buy Store Brand

 Whenever you can you should buy store brand products instead of name brand.
 Chances are high that even with coupons you will still get a better deal on the store brand products.

 Most of the time you can’t tell a difference in taste between store brand and name brand.
 Plus the store brand products go on sale more frequently than the name brand.
 This means you need to stock less, which is perfect when you lack cabinet space or a pantry.